davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/full-solution.md

 Production Timeline Rules:
 - Standard production time: 30 days
 - Standard shipping: 5-7 days
-- If "In Production" for > 30 days → This is DELAYED
+- If "In Production" for more than 30 days, then this is DELAYED

 When You Detect a Delay:
 1. Apologize for the delay (acknowledge it's beyond standard timeline)